OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

    For :class:`.SepTopProtocol` and :class:`.AbsoluteBindingProtocol`, a single
    :class:`.ChemicalSystem` represents both legs of the thermodynamic cycle.
 The protocol determines internally what is the complex leg and what is the solvent leg.
-   This differs from the :class:`.RelativeHybridTopologyProtocol`, where each leg is defined by separate :class:`.ChemicalSystem`\s.
+   This differs from the :class:`.RelativeHybridTopologyProtocol`, where each leg (e.g. complex and solvent) is defined by separate :class:`.ChemicalSystem`\s.
 This behaviour is expected to change in future versions.

 .. list-table::